MagTek-PaulDeignan/WebDemoDocs/MMS/MQTT/Demo_MQTT.md

 nav_order: 1
 ---

-# MagTek MQTT MMS Demo Documentation
+# MQTT MMS Demo Documentation

 This document provides instructions for using the MagTek [**MQTT MMS Demo**](https://rms.magensa.net/TEST/demo/mmsMQTTDemo.html) page to interact with your MagTek device using **MQTT** for remote messaging and management.

 The page serves as the MQTT MMS Demo interface for MagTek devices.
 It allows users to interact with any properly configured **MQTT-enabled DynaFlex II PED** device through features like opening and closing connections, clearing logs, sending specific commands, and configuring auto-start options for **EMV**, **NFC**, **MSR**, and **Touch**.
 A dropdown menu provides a list of predefined commands for testing and operations.
+As an alternative to the DynaFlex II PED, this demo also supports other Dyna Family devices (MMS), as long as the user first launches the [**HID MQTT Device Client**](https://rms.magensa.net/TEST/demo/mmsmqttdevice.html).
+This companion tool enables MQTT connectivity for any Dyna Family device connected via USB HID, allowing seamless interaction through the demo interface.

 ---